miladfarca/arith-compiler/README.md

---print-tokens       Print the terminal symbols (Tokens) of the input --print-ast          Print the generated Abstract Syntax Tree (AST) --print-ast-json     Print the generated Abstract Syntax Tree (AST) in JSON format --print-reg-aloc     Print allocation and de-allocation of registers --print-code         Print the generated instructions --print-all          Print all the above
+--print-tokens       Print the terminal symbols (Tokens) of the input --print-ast          Print the generated Abstract Syntax Tree (AST) --print-ast-json     Print the generated Abstract Syntax Tree (AST) in JSON format --print-reg-alloc    Print allocation and de-allocation of registers --print-code         Print the generated instructions --print-all          Print all the above
 --no-output          Do not print the final output